Announcements & Reminders

 Then

-Exercise: Show that \(V = \{Te_1, Te_2\}\) is linearly independent
+We can show that \(V = \{Te_1, Te_2\}\) is linearly independent similarly to above (exercise)

 We conclude that the range of \(T\) is all of \(\mathbb{R}^2\) (why?)